siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-11-what-is-the-importance-of-backlinks.md

 ---
 draft: false

-title:  'What Is The Importance of Backlinks?'
+title: What Is The Importance of Backlinks?
-date: '2024-10-11T21:14:27+03:00'
+date: 2024-10-11T21:14:27+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /what-is-the-importance-of-backlinks/
 slim_seo:
-    - 'a:1:{s:11:"description";s:125:"This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.";}'
+  - a:1:{s:11:"description";s:125:"This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.";}
 featured_image: /images/searchengineoptimization1.jpg
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---